 …when Hackney took the witness stand Thursday, he said he saw the late sheriff, Joe Castleberry and jailer Joe Martin beat the prisoner.
 “As far as I’m concerned, I don’t know what they’re doing with them (Mullenax and Iberg) on trial,” Hackney told reporters after testifying. […] He said he watched the two men beat the black man with a blackjack at the door to the jail.
 Later that morning, Hackney said, he told then-prosecutor George Hartje, in Castelberry’s presence, that he saw Castleberry beat a man.
 “The prosecutor told me if I wanted out of his jail, I would say as I was told,” Hackney said.

-After all that sudden testimony in 1985 of corruption and concealed evidence, the 1987 Court of Appeals seems to have written their decision as if there was no barrier to a fair prosecution.
+After all that sudden testimony in 1985 of corruption and concealed evidence, the 1987 Court of Appeals seems then to have written their decision as if no barriers prevented fair prosecution.

 The question presented here is whether these defendants fraudulently concealed evidence.
 The racial atmosphere of an entire State cannot justly be charged to their personal account.
 Nor is it true that a black plaintiff’s Section 1983 claim would not have been fairly tried in a federal court in the early sixties…

 There are just so many disappointing turns to this case, and interesting circumstances, again I wonder why someone hasn’t at least made a short film about it.

 USA Today has been working on a modern “tarnished brass” database of police misconduct, which might help reveal why Marvin Williams’ family was unable to achieve justice.